bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   annotation).
 E.g. ``"10"`` represents integer value ``10``, ``"'det1'"`` represents
   the string value ``'det1'`` and ``"['det1', 'det2']"`` represents an array of strings.

-The following example illustrates the user case which requires overriding the default value.
+The following example illustrates the use case which requires overriding the default value.
 In this example, the default value for the parameter ``detector`` is a reference to ``det1``, which has unsupported type.
-It is required that when the plan is submitted to Queue Server, and no value for ``detector`` parameter is provided, then the string ``"det1"`` is used as a default value, which is then substituted by reference to ``det1``.
-The decorator contains the definition of custom enum for supported device names and sets the default value as a string representing the name of one of the supported devices.
+When submitting the plan to the queue, the default parameter value must be the string literal ``"det1"``, which is then substituted by reference to ``det1``.
+The decorator contains the definition of custom enum type based on the list of supported device names and sets the default value as a string representing the name of one of the supported devices.

 .. code-block:: python